queengooborg/OpenTag3D/spec.md

 ### Memory Map - OpenTag3D Core

-This is designed to fit within 144 bytes (address 0x10-0x9F), which is for NTAG213, the smallest and cheapest variant of compatible tags.
+This is designed to fit within the 144 bytes of writable space on the NTAG213, the smallest and cheapest variant of compatible tags.

 {% include spec_table.md set="core" %}